-You need to make tests robust to changes
+We need to make tests robust to changes

 How To Refactor?

-Some actions are common across tests and they should be extracted into sub-flows.
+Some actions are common across tests and should be extracted into sub-flows.
 Find the blocks that are used more than twice in the flow.
 These blocks can be converted into a sub-flow and can be reused wherever required.
 This will help to achieve modularity and reusability.

 Give proper names to the flows and, more importantly, to reusable sub-flows.

 Shorter flows/sub-flows are always easier to read, understand, and troubleshoot.
-When refactoring large flows you should divide the functionality in a way that converts repeated functionality into sub-flows.
+When refactoring large flows we should divide the functionality in a way that converts repeated functionality into sub-flows.
 One sub-flow should handle one task, to ensure easy maintenance and scalability of that sub-flow.

 When we work in a large team, people unknowingly create sub-flows for the same functionality with different names.
 During refactoring it's important to find out all sub-flows that have been named in this way and remove duplication.
 Similarly, we should avoid duplication of blocks.

-If your sub-flow has a large set of conditional handling, then try to refine the approach by getting into a single responsibility principle.
+If our sub-flow has a large set of conditional handling, then try to refine the approach by getting into a single responsibility principle.
 This is a sub-flow that handles one condition rather than having all conditions in one sub-flow.